 This will get them used to the outdoors before you commit to planting them.
 It’s imperative you do this if there may still be a frost around the corner.
 When you’re sure there is no chance of another frost, you can plant them outside.

 Sowing outdoors is infinitely easier.
 If you live in a hotter region of the United States, this is probably the best method to use.
 Sow after the last frost, preferably in an area with full sun coverage.

 Weed the area thoroughly before sowing.
-If you can, work a compost into the soil before planting to provide extra nutrients during the dusty miller’s formative period of life.
+If you can, work compost into the soil before planting to provide extra nutrients during the dusty miller’s formative period of life.

 Cover the seedlings with ¼ of an inch of loose soil, and keep them moist.
 After two or three weeks, they’ll begin to emerge.
 It’s important to thin out the plants when they start coming to prevent crowding.
 This will cause weaker, smaller plants.

 Water them intermittently before they emerge and during their first few weeks of life.
-If you choose to, you can apply a fertilizer after thinning.
+If you choose to, you can apply fertilizer after thinning.
 This will help them grow big and strong, but it isn’t necessary if the soil is already rich.

-Techniques for Caring and Nurturing Dusty Miller
+Techniques For Caring And Nurturing Dusty Miller

 The ease of caring for this plant is part of its attraction.
 However, there are some things to keep in mind while growing your crop.